 This course is being piloted as Advanced Topics in Fisheries and Wildlife (FW 4883/5883) during the fall semester 2007.
 We suggest that this course become a permanent 3-credit offering (FW 4103/5103) within the Fisheries and Wildlife Science (F&W) Program.
 It is designed for upper-level undergraduate and graduate students.
-One of the primary purposes of this class is to increase course options for app CC 18/22/07 Dabed FS 11/12/07 app FS 12/3/07 students pursuing a Master's degree in the F&W program.
+One of the primary purposes of this class is to increase course options for students pursuing a Master's degree in the F&W program.
 Also, during program assessment and particularly the exit exam, many undergraduates have suggested the program would benefit from increasing the diversity of course offerings.
 The class helps fulfill one of the certification requirements required for certification as a professional fisheries scientist or wildlife biologist (as administered by the American